Record Details

 Summary

-This is the site of a medieval manor, known as Bishop's Manor.
-The outlines of buildings are visible as cropmarks in aerial photographs, and community excavations in 2000 and 2001 revealed the foundations of a building, and fragment of medieval building materials.
-The earthworks of undated boundaries and medieval fishponds are also visible on the site.
+The site of a medieval manor, known as Bishop's Manor has been recorded from aerial photographs, recent (2017) visualised lidar data, excavations, documentary evidence, and field visits.
+The outlines of buildings are visible as cropmarks on aerial photographs.
+Community excavations in 2000 and 2001 revealed the foundations of a building, and fragments of medieval building materials.
+The earthworks of undated boundaries and medieval fishponds have also been recorded at the site.

 Images - none